AbahGabriel/Most-Active-Posters-Reddit-Bot/README.md

 Retrieves the most active users in a subreddit within a period of time.

 ## Most_Active_Posters.py
-This script gets the most active users and send their names as a PM to a specified user.
+This script gets the most active users and sends their names as a PM to a specified user.
 The account that runs this script does not have to be a moderator in the subreddit.

 ## Most_Active_Posters_Flair_Updater.py